Town Guide: Point Pleasant

 Today, it’s got more than enough local flavor for visitors, with great festivals, museums, restaurants, and more.
 Here’s your comprehensive guide for this very pleasant point in the Mountain State.

 You won’t go hungry in Point Pleasant.
-For no-frills southern barbecue and juicy burgers, check out Cornfed’s Smokehouse & Grill.
-Locals also love the authentic Mexican food and generous portions at Rio Bravo 2.
-There’s great local pizza at the Village Pizza Inn.
-For a nice country steak, look no further than the Harris Steakhouse; they’ve even got a Mothman Burger!
+Locals love the authentic Mexican food and generous portions at Rio Bravo 2.
+There’s great local pizza at the Village Pizza Inn; they’ve even got a Mothman pizza!

 Festivals and entertainment